 GeneCards Summary for MAPK7 Gene

 MAPK7 (Mitogen-Activated Protein Kinase 7) is a Protein Coding gene.
-Diseases associated with MAPK7 include caroli disease and noma.
+Diseases associated with MAPK7 include caroli disease.
 Among its related pathways are p70S6K Signaling and MAPK targets/ Nuclear events mediated by MAP kinases.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPK1.

 UniProtKB/Swiss-Prot Summary for MAPK7 Gene